bmlt-enabled/bmlt-root-server/installation/README.md

 There are various other parameters in the file, but the default values may well be what you want.

-There are a couple of alternative ways to add the auto-config file.
-Rather than the above, you can locate the file in the `main_server/installation` directory on the server and copy it from there.
-Or you could edit the `auto-config.inc.php` file on your local machine, and then upload the edited file, thus avoiding needing to edit it on your web host.
-If you edit it on your local machine, be sure and use an editor intended for editing source code and not something like Microsoft Word.
+Alternatively, you can edit the `initial-auto-config.txt` file on your local machine, and then upload the edited file, thus avoiding needing to edit it on your web host.
+If you do that, be sure and use an editor intended for editing source code and not something like Microsoft Word.

 ## Initial Log In